 FOR IMMEDIATE RELEASE

-This first-ever Job Fair builds upon LGBT Network’s existing work with the Business Community, including its Workplace Initiative that helps companies advance their LGBT diversity, equity, and inclusion (DEI) efforts.
+This first-ever Round Table builds upon the LGBT Network’s existing Workplace Initiative that helps companies advance their LGBT diversity, equity, and inclusion (DEI) efforts.
 The Workplace Initiative delivers workplace education and training programs, helps companies start and grow their LGBT employee groups, and connects professionals.
-Representatives from more than 25 companies are engaged with the Initiative, including The Bountiful Company, PSEG Long Island, National Grid, People’s United Bank, and Altice USA.
+Representatives from more than 25 companies are engaged with the Initiative, including The Bountiful Company, PSEG Long Island, National Grid, People’s United Bank, Altice USA, Little Flower Children and Family Services, Brookhaven National Lab, Rivkin Radler LLP, Suffok County Government, and more.

 The LGBT Network is a 501(c)(3) non-profit organization that is a home and a voice for the LGBT people, their families, and support systems.
 Our centers help LGBT people to be themselves, stay healthy, and change the world.
 Since 1993, LGBT Network has been pioneering advocacy and social change to create safe spaces where LGBT people live, learn, work, play, and pray.